mobilizeamerica/api/README.md

 ### Response
 `data` is an array of Attendance objects.

-## List organization affiliated person’s attendances
+## List organization’s affiliated person’s attendances

-Status: DRAFT
+Status: LIVE

-Fetches all attendances that are either for that person with that organization, or are for public events and were created after the affiliation between the person and the organization began
+Fetches all attendances that are either for that person with that organization, or are for public events and were created after the affiliation between the person and the organization began.

 Requires authentication: Yes